 Like many breeds, the Persian cat’s origins are a mystery.
 According to some sources, longhaired cats have existed in the Middle East for thousands of years—although research indicates that the kitties have genetics in common with cats from Western Europe.

 Sometime after 1895, Persians were brought to the United States.
 In 1906, the Cat Fanciers' Association was formed in America, and a Persian was one of the first cats registered.
-Today, the Persian is one of the most popular cats in the United States.
+Today, the Persian is one of the most popular cat breeds—and most expensive—in the U.S.

 Throughout history, many famous individuals have owned Persian cats.
 Florence Nightingale had 60 cats in her lifetime, and doted on a large Persian named Mr. Bismarck.
 Marilyn Monroe owned a white Persian cat named Mitsou.
 And Raymond Chandler reportedly read the first drafts of his novels to his most discerning critic, a black Persian named Taki.